 2.7.
 Related Research

 The HBR-LTER benefits greatly from collaborative efforts and funding from its many research partners.
 First and foremost, the USDA Forest Service (USFS) maintains and runs the Hubbard Brook Experimental Forest, our principal research site.
 USFS maintains the site infrastructure (roads, weather stations, weirs, sensor network, etc.), collects the basic hydrological and meteorological data for the site, does much of the chemical analysis of water samples, maintains the sample archive, and provides intellectual collaboration through its team of project scientists.
 This USFS effort is essential to the success of the HBR-LTER.
-In addition, two NSF-LTREB grants fund part of the cost of basic data collection for our two most prominent long-term data sets: the precipitation/stream chemistry measurements and the long-term bird studies.
-Loss of either of these LTREB grants would require us to re-prioritize LTER funding to maintain the core datasets that provide the context for many of the questions addressed in this proposal.
+In addition, two NSF-LTREB grants support data collection for two of our most prominent long-term data sets: weekly precipitation/stream chemistry measurements and the long-term study of breeding birds.
+Both of these data sets complement our ongoing LTER research.
+For example, weekly stream chemistry monitoring at the gaging stations of the experimental watersheds (LTREB) provides a temporally detailed context in which to interpret our spatially detailed, monthly LTER sampling of soil solutions and longitudinal stream chemistry (ref.).
+Similarly, the second LTREB grant provides funds for detailed long-term demographic studies of forest birds, focusing on how climate change may affect bird abundances.

 In addition, the long-term data from the HBR-LTER has helped us obtain short-term research grants on many of the topics presented here.
-These grants represent extensive leveraging of the LTER funding.
+These grants illustrate leveraging of the LTER funding.
 For instance, HBR co-PIs have received grants in the last 6 years on subjects such as winter climate change, multiple element limitation, denitrification, calcium addition, N retention in the mineral soil, hydropedology, ice storms, stream community ecology, as well as a site-based REU grant.
 These grants have benefitted from the long-term data and intellectual interactions provided by the LTER, and they augment HBR-LTER activities, but they are not essential for the continuation of the LTER.
-We are careful and selective about incorporating these projects into the longer-term LTER suite of measurements to avoid overcommitment of resources, while being welcoming and inclusive to new investigators.
+We are careful and selective about incorporating these projects into the longer-term LTER suite of measurements to avoid overcommitment of resources, while welcoming new investigators.

-As an example, we have just begun two externally funded experiments that augment our climate change research:
+For example, we have just begun two externally funded experiments that augment our climate change research:

 Throughfall displacement experiment (TDE).
 To assess the response of the northern hardwood forest ecosystem to drought, a TDE was established at HBR in 2015 (primary funding from USDA Northeastern States Research Cooperative, H. Asbjornsen, PI).
 Two replicate treatment plots were equipped with a system of gutters constructed in the understory to remove approximately 50% of the throughfall from the plots.
 This experiment is part of the NSF “Drought-Net” RCN and is leading the development of standard protocols for TDEs in forest ecosystems.

 Ice storm experiment.
 With funding from a NSF-Ecosystems grant (C. Driscoll and L. Rustad, PIs), we began a new experiment in 2015 to study the potential impacts of future ice storms.
-Using fire hoses in winter 2016, ice will be generated in 10 experimental plots that will vary in intensity and frequency of ice damage.
+Using fire hoses ice has been generated in 8 experimental plots atvarying intensity and frequency of ice damage.
 In addition, long-term responses to the severe ice storm that occurred at HBR in 1998 will be evaluated from field data.

 2.8 Synthesis and Prediction